-FISCAL YEAR 2022 ANALYSIS
+FISCAL YEAR 2023 ANALYSIS

-SPC uses the accrual basis of accounting to record revenues when earned and expenses when incurred.
+SPC uses the modified accrual basis of accounting to record revenues when earned and expenses when incurred.
 The following brief summary financial information serves as the basis for analysis of SPC's financial position.

 • Statement of Net Position summarizes the overall SPC capital structure as to whether company assets were financed by incurring debt or equity.
 Increases or decreases in net assets and/or liabilities can be a useful indicator as to whether the financial position of SPC is improving or deteriorating.
 This statement also reflects the overall financial strength of SPC compared to the previous year.
-Total assets decreased \$202,414 mainly due to decreased revolving loan fund and restricted cash on hand offset by increase in loans receivable.
-Total Net Position for the years ending June 30, 2022 and 2021 was \$457,444.
+Total assets increased by \$6,841,877 mainly due to an increase in loans receivable, recognition of right-to-use assets, and the purchase of capital assets.
+Total Net Position for the years ending June 30, 2023 and 2022 was \$406,569 and \$457,444, respectively.